 4th Street at Center Ave.
+Moorhead, Minn.

-The National Grange and the American Plant Food Council have announced a soil conservation essay contest.
+Conservation Contest The National Grange and the American Plant Food Council have announced a soil conservation essay contest.
 All young men and women through 20 years of age are eligible to share in prizes totaling \$10,000.
-The subject is "Conservation Farming For Abundant Liv- THE SPECTRUM Secretary Brannon heads the list of judges who will rate contest entries on the basis of practical application of subject matter, effectiveness of presentation, original y and grammatical correctness.
-Entries are limited to 800 words The contest opens January 1 and closes March 31.
+The subject is "Conservation Farming For Abundant Liv- Secretary Brannon heads the list of judges who will rate contest entries on the basis of practical application of subject matter, effectiveness of presentation, originality and grammatical correctness.
+Entries are limited to 800 words.
+The contest opens January 1 and closes March 31.
 The top prize is \$1,000 cash.
 All six of the top winners will receive, in addition to cash awards, an all-expense trip to the 1952 Annual Session of the National Grange.

-Commission Debates Homecoming Plan The meeting was called to order by President Schnell.
+Women Plan Party Commission Debates Homecoming Plan The meeting was called to order by President Schnell.
 Mary Fran Broderick was absent.
 Minutes of the previous meeting were read and Wally Swenson presented a plan whereby homecoming would be more intergrated between faculty and alumni and students.
-Discussion sion may remain overcrowded durwas held.
-The plan will be more throughly investigated at a later date. ing the next few years, though the A motion was made by Wally Swenson to buy Christmas light bulbs defense program will tend to ease and necessary wiring to decorate trees on the campus.
-A \$50 limit was competition among new entrants. set.
+Discussion was held.
+The plan will be more throughly investigated at a later date.
+A motion was made by Wally Swenson to buy Christmas light bulbs and necessary wiring to decorate trees on the campus.
+A \$50 limit was set.
 Alpha Phi Omega is in charge of arrangements.
-Reports were given on various policies which are being investigated Bob Ouradnik presented the proposed plan for constitution revision.
+Reports were given on various policies which are being investigated by the student commission.
+Bob Ouradnik presented the proposed plan for constitution revision.
 Discussion was held.
-The plans will be further modified before he final presentation is made.
-Wally Swenson showed and discussed the plans for the Student Motion to adjourn was made by Ed Boerth and seconded by Bob Respectfully submitted Kaye Bayley, secretary Grange Unit Announces Department Of Labor Handbook Helps College Students Plan Course Of Study Secretary of Labor Maurice To- | The present shortage of phar bin has pointed out that the "Oc- macists will probably continue durcupational Outlook Handbook" may ing the early 1950's although the help students determine their number of graduate pharmacists course of study.
-The book con- reached almost 6,000 in 1949-an tains information on the facts need- all-time record. ed in career planning for 400 ocfrom the handbook:
+The plans will be further modified before the final presentation is made.
+Wally Swenson showed and discussed the plans for the Student Union building.

+Motion to adjourn was made by Ed Boerth and seconded by Bob

+Respectfully submitted Kaye Bayley, secretary

+BUY CHRISTMAS SEALS

+All Collegiates meet at the

+A. C. HASTY TASTY

+where the food is tasty and the service is hasty Across from the Campus

+JILTED!